pavanraja753/pavanraja753.github.io/_pages/about.md

 ======

 1. I attended the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD) virtually in September 2022.
+2. I attended the International Conference on Machine Learning (ICML) virtually in July 2024.

 Courses
 ======